-At the Lee Health Regional Cancer Center, we know that a cancer diagnosis can be frightening for you and your family.
+At the Lee Health Cancer Institute, we know that a cancer diagnosis can be frightening for you and your family.
 And questions and confusion about care only add to this anxiety.
 That’s why we developed our Cancer Navigator program.

-What is navigation?
-It’s expert care that starts as soon as a patient receives a diagnosis and continues throughout the cancer journey.
+Nurse navigation is expert care that starts as soon as a patient receives a diagnosis and continues throughout the cancer journey.
 But navigation is also personal.
 Navigators provide one-on-one encouragement and education.
 They explain treatments, connect patients with services, and address needs during a trying time.
 With their specialized knowledge of specific cancers and overwhelming compassion, our navigators will be there every step of the way.

 Meet Our Nurse Navigators